mhausenblas/q-bot/README.md

 # Q Bot

-The Q Bot (or 'queue bot') is a tool that supports meeting chairs in managing meetings by maintaining a speakers list.
+The Q Bot (or 'queue bot') is a tool that supports meeting chairs in managing a meeting in [Google+ Hangout](http://www.google.com/+/learnmore/hangouts/) chats by maintaining a speaker queue.
 The functionality and interface has been inspired by W3C's [Zakim bot](http://www.w3.org/2001/12/zakim-irc-bot#speakerqueue "Zakim IRC Teleconference Agent").

 ## Commands